The Variety of Integrable Killing Tensors on the 3-Sphere: Introduction

 on a Riemannian manifold.
 We say that it separates (additively) in a system of coordinates $x_1,\ldots,x_n$ if it admits a solution of the form

-where each function $S_i$ only depends on the variable $x_i$.
-If this is the case, the initial partial differential equation decouples into $n$ ordinary differential equations.
+depending on $n$ constants $\underline c=(c_1,\ldots,c_n)$.
+If this is the case, the initial partial dif\/ferential equation decouples into $n$ ordinary dif\/ferential equations.
 We call the corresponding coordinate system \emph{separation coordinates}.

-It turns out that the Hamilton-Jacobi equation in the form \eqref{eq:Hamilton-Jacobi} separates in a given orthogonal coordinate system if and only if it also separates for $V\equiv0$ and if the potential $V$ satisfies a certain compatibility condition.
-In fact, the Hamilton-Jacobi equation with $V\equiv0$ plays a key role for separation of variables in general.
-The reason is that for orthogonal coordinates the (additive) separation of this equation is a necessary condition for the (multiplicative) separation of other classical equations such as the Laplace equation, the Helmholtz equation or the Schrödinger equation.
-Sufficient conditions can be given in the form of compatibility conditions for the curvature tensor and for the potential.
+It turns out that the Hamilton--Jacobi equation in the form \eqref{eq:Hamilton-Jacobi} separates in a given ortho\-go\-nal coordinate system if and only if it also separates for $V\equiv0$ and if the potential $V$ satisf\/ies a certain compatibility condition.
+In fact, the Hamilton--Jacobi equation with $V\equiv0$ plays a~key role for separation of variables in general.
+The reason is that for orthogonal coordinates the (additive) separation of this equation is a necessary condition for the (multiplicative) separation of other classical equations such as the Laplace equation, the Helmholtz equation or the Schr\"odinger equation.
+Suf\/f\/icient conditions can be given in the form of compatibility conditions for the curvature tensor and for the potential.

-The classification of orthogonal separation coordinates for the Hamilton-Jacobi equation with $V\equiv0$ thus leads to a variety of ordinary differential equations.
-For Euclidean space, these are well-known equations and define special functions appearing all over in mathematics and physics -- such as Bessel functions, Legendre polynomials, spherical harmonics or Mathieu functions, to name just a few.
+The classif\/ication of orthogonal separation coordinates for the Hamilton--Jacobi equation thus leads to a variety of ordinary dif\/ferential equations.
+These are well-known equations that def\/ine special functions appearing all over in mathematics and physics~-- such as Bessel functions, Le\-gendre polynomials, spherical harmonics or Mathieu functions, to name just a few.
 In particular, these functions serve as bases for series expansions in the explicit solution of boundary value problems on domains bounded by coordinate hypersurfaces.

-Separation coordinates are intimately related to the existence of rank two Killing tensors that satisfy a certain integrability condition. \begin{definition} A symmetric tensor $K_{\alpha\beta}$ on a Riemannian manifold is a \dfn{Killing tensor} if and only if
+Separation coordinates are intimately related to the existence of rank two Killing tensors that satisfy a certain integrability condition. \begin{Definition} A symmetric tensor $K_{\alpha\beta}$ on a Riemannian manifold is a {\it Killing tensor} if and only if